 Missouri's pure comparative fault system means you can recover compensation even if you share some responsibility for the crash.
 But insurance companies will try to inflate your percentage of fault to reduce their payout.
 We build the factual record that keeps your fault percentage as low as possible.

 Under Missouri Revised Statutes § 537.045, parental civil liability for a minor's intentional or willful destruction of property is capped at $2,000.
-However, this cap does not cover negligence-based claims — meaning parents can face unlimited liability for negligent entrustment and other negligence theories.
+However, this cap does not cover negligence-based claims — meaning parents can face unlimited liability under negligent entrustment and other negligence theories.
 This distinction matters enormously in teen driver accident cases.

 Every teen driver accident case at Bur Oak Injury Law follows a disciplined four-step process — from the initial investigation through settlement or trial in Boone County courts.